Sex Therapy in Nanaimo

 Beginning the Work

-If you are struggling with sexual or intimacy concerns — whether individually or within a relationship — depth-oriented work offers a way to engage what lies beneath desire, performance, or disconnection issues.
+If you are struggling with sexual or intimacy concerns, a depth approach offers a way to engage what lies beneath desire, performance, or disconnection.

 The work begins simply by noticing what is no longer working, and allowing curiosity to replace self-criticism.